About

 ping archlinux.org

-To ensure the system clock is synchronized, run:
+• Ensure the system clock is synchronized

 timedatectl